AckerlyXu/heima/articles/sql-data-warehouse/index.md

 # SQL Data Warehouse Documentation

-Learn how to use SQL Data Warehouse, which combines the SQL Server relational database with massively parallel processing.
-Tutorials and other documentation show you how to load data into the warehouse, then analyze, manage, and export it.
+Learn how to use an Azure SQL Data Warehouse, which combines SQL relational databases with massively parallel processing.
+Tutorials and other documentation shows you how to design, load, manage, and analyze data using a data warehouse.

 <ul class="panelContent cardsFTitle">
     <li>